 5.6 In the event of “unavoidable and extraordinary circumstances” occurring at your tour destination or its immediate vicinity and significantly affecting the performance of the tour or significantly affecting the transport arrangements to the destination, you have the right to cancel your confirmed tour before departure, without paying any cancellation charges.

-In these circumstances, we shall provide you with a refund of the monies you have paid, less any non-refundable charges imposed by our suppliers, but we will not be liable to pay you any additional compensation or cover the cost of flights you have commissioned from a third party.
+In these circumstances, we shall provide you with a refund of the monies you have paid but we will not be liable to pay you any additional compensation or cover the cost of flights or services you have commissioned from a third party.
 We recommend checking the details of your holiday insurance to ascertain what they will offer you as compensation in such circumstances.

 6. Cancellation & Changes Made By Us